TayalAditya/DyslexoFly/README.md

 ## 🧠 Project Overview

-Dyslexia affects over 70 million individuals in India alone.
+It is estimated that 10-15% of children in India are dyslexic, according to the Dyslexia Association of India.
 DyslexoFly aims to bridge the educational accessibility gap by enabling students to:

 -  Convert text to **OpenDyslexic font**
 -  Listen to the content via **Text-to-Speech**